 The Atmosphere on Mars Is Toxic

-While the Earth’s atmosphere is hospitable for humans and other life forms, the atmosphere on Mars is not.
+As you know, Earth’s atmosphere is hospitable for humans and other life forms, however, the atmosphere on Mars is not.
 The main reason for this is that the atmospheric pressure on Mars is so low.
 This means that there is very little oxygen present in the atmosphere, and what oxygen is present is not enough to sustain human life.
 In addition, the atmosphere on Mars is also composed of carbon dioxide, which is toxic to humans.

 Mars Has a Giant Volcano